 We visited Gloucester Cathedral on 11 November 2018 but we spent so long in the cathedral that we had no time for geocaching so today we are back to do some.
 We found a very good car park which was a very reasonable price for the whole day as it is the weekend near the Council buildings and the police station.
-As we turned into Westgate St we saw St Nicholas church.
-Its church micro was a wherigo which we do not do as they take too much time and are too complicated.
+As we turned into Westgate St, we saw St Nicholas church.
+Its church micro was a wherigo which we did not do as they take too much time and are too complicated.
 However, we went to visit the Grade 1 listed church and it was lovely with some nice stained glass windows and a fabulous coloured double chest tomb to Alderman John Walton who died in 1636 and his wife, Alice who died in 1620.
-There was also a lovely altar frontal and many wall monuments.
+There was also a lovely embroidered altar frontal and many wall monuments.
 An interesting feature is the large royal coat of arms on the wall of the church.
 The initials of the monarch and the date appear to have been changed several times.
 It is believed to originally have been the coat of arms of Charles II but has then been changed several times even possibly for Queen Anne.
-As the day progressed we managed to walk pat this church three more times.
-As we walked along the street to the cathedral there was a series of lovely mosaics on the ground on both sides of the road.
+As the day progressed we managed to walk past this church three more times.
+As we walked along the main road to the cathedral there was a series of lovely mosaics on the ground on both sides of the road.

 The first geocache of the day was a virtual at the Gloucester Cathedral which required us to photograph something we were particularly interested in.
 As we have already been in the cathedral, this time we concentrated on the outside of the cathedral.
 We took a photo of the South Porch statues as the stonework of the cathedral always fascinates us.
 To think that stonemasons of the past and present-day use basic tools to produce such amazing works of art not to mention entire buildings is outstanding.
 We also love the history of the figures depicted and have a fascination for the saints, kings and abbesses etc that played such important roles in our history.
 We gave this virtual a favourite point.

 I noticed the building blocks in the courtyard of the Cathedral last time we were here so we were pleased to able to have a closer look for our next multi.
 The blocks each depict a different historical period in Gloucester’s history.
 We enjoyed reading all the blocks, collecting our numbers and walked to the final.
 In front of the cathedral, we noticed a large group of people standing around looking at their cell phones and then they all dispersed in various directions.
 We asked one lady what they were doing as we thought we might be missing a geocaching event but it was a pokemon event.
-I didn’t know it was still going.
-Opposite the cache, a guy was sitting in his garden which made it difficult to approach the cache but I think we managed to grab the cache, sign it and replace it without him seeing anything.
+I did not know pokemon was still happening.
+Opposite the cache site, a guy was sitting in his garden which made it difficult to approach the cache but I think we managed to grab the cache, sign it and replace it without him seeing anything.
 Yet another favourite, this is our third we have given out today and only our third cache.
 LOL.

-There is another multi in the city which required us to put the mosaics in Northgate St into order but we started too far up the road so we had done only half of the multi before we arrived at the Gloucester docklands.
-So we decided to walk around the docklands and do some of the geocaches there and hopefully finish the mosaic one later in the day.
+There is another multi in the city which required us to put the mosaics in Northgate St into order but we started too far up the road so we had done only half of the multi before we arrived at the Gloucester Docklands.
+We walked around the docklands to do some of the geocaches there and hopefully finish the mosaic multi later in the day.
 The first cache was a traditional called Ferret “By Our Deeds We Are Known”.
-This was a funny little armoured car, called a “Ferret” outside the Soldiers of Gloucestershire Museum and we were lucky to find the cache easily as it was a popular place to take a photograph.
+This was a funny little armoured car, a Daimler Ferret scout car displayed outside the Soldiers of Gloucestershire Museum and we were lucky enough to find the cache easily as it was a popular place to take a photograph.

-Next, we started the Historic Docks multi but after two waypoints we seemed to be going in the wrong direction so we went on to find the church micro at the Mariners church.
-Mariners Church was built in 1849 initially for the workers at Gloucester Docks, and crews of vessels moored there.
+We started the Historic Docks multi but after two waypoints we seemed to be going in the wrong direction so we went on to find the church micro at the Mariners Chapel.
+Mariners Chapel was built in 1849 and was frequented by seamen from many nations.
 It is a simple building with just a nave and bell tower.
-This geocache was also a multi and after a few problems getting the information we needed especially finding the brass tablet about the memorial windows but then we found it.
+This geocache was also a multi and we had a few problems getting the information we needed especially finding the brass tablet about the memorial windows which we eventually found.
 The final was not too far away but it was quite a walk to get there as there was water in between.
-When we found the final near the “snail” I realised that this was one of the coordinates for the Historic Docklands multi and we were able to do all the waypoints backwards for this cache too.
+When we found the final near the “snail” I realised that this was one of the coordinates for the Historic Docklands multi.
 The order for this was a little weird although when we finished it we could see the logic.
 Because we did the church micro in the middle we ended up doing 1, 2, 6, 7, 8, 5, 4, and 3 which was pretty weird too.
-We sat and drank a milkshake while we worked out the final then a short walk to a hidden place and an excellent, easy hide.
-Another favourite point for an excellent multi.
+We sat and drank a milkshake as we were parched while we worked out the final then a short walk to a hidden place and an excellent, easy hide.
+Another favourite point for another excellent multi.
 We have walked our feet off today but found a short cut back to where we had parked the car.
 Opposite the car park was a lovely wrought iron gate with letters showing that it used to be a brewery.

 What a brilliant day!